alexle/alexle.github.com/posts/pearl_street_mile.markdown

 ##Third 400m - 1:35##

 The third 400m is a dark and lonely stretch that I would not wish even upon my greatest enemy.
 It feels like my body is engulfed in flames.
 Time slows down to a crawl.
+Everything hurts.

 I try to find a pack to tuck behind to escape the massive headwind, but there is none.
 I try to find someone to hang on to, but my vision is getting blurry.

-If I don't see anyone ahead of me turn off Spruce St onto 14th soon, I will pass out.
+If I don't see anyone ahead of me turn off Spruce St soon, I will pass out.
 I have no idea how fast or slow I'm moving anymore.

 ##Final 400m - 1:22##

-I finally see people getting off Spruce and I know it's the home stretch.
-I muster every last ounce of will power and energy left inside me and throw myself into the last turn towards the finish.
+I finally see people getting on 14th and I know it's the home stretch.
+I muster every ounce of energy and will power left inside me and head into the last turn towards the finish.

 <p>
 <img class="pure-img center" src="/static/pearl_street_mile_alex_le.jpg" alt="pearl street mile alex le" />